rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/1-1-boxed-patterns.md

 * Close the scope when processing the node's end-tag.
 * e.g. the `hidden` attribute

-Note that the node's type-1 exit event can be guaranteed to be triggered in the context of a doctree traversal.
-That is because the scope's **parent container** is the defining node.
+Note that the node's type-1 exit-event can be guaranteed to be triggered in the context of a doctree traversal.
+That is because the parent container of such a scope is the defining node.

 <!-- ======================================================================= -->
 ## type-2 scopes